 Millions of people around the world are affected by allergies.
-The tendency to develop allergies is inherited.
-If you have allergic tendencies and are exposed to certain things in your environment (allergens), you may become allergic to some of those things.
-Examples of common allergens include:
+The tendency to develop allergies or allergic reactions is genetically inherited, meaning allergies tend to run in families.
+If you have a personal or family history of allergies and are exposed to certain things, called allergens, in your environment, you may become allergic to some of those substances.

 When you have a repeat exposure to one of these substances (through breathing or touching), you may have an allergic reaction, which can involve itching, swelling or nasal congestion, among other symptoms.
 Allergic reactions vary widely in severity from person to person and can also be affected by seasonal and environmental factors.

 Allergic conditions and allergic reactions occur when the immune system misidentifies harmless foreign substances — called allergens — and reacts to them as if they were harmful.
 Learn about common allergens such as food and insect stings.